bytecodealliance/lucet/README.md

 #### Setting up the environment

+0) The Lucet repository uses git submodules.
+Make sure they are checked out by running `git submodule init && git submodule update`.

 1) Install and run the `docker` service.
 We do not support `podman` at this time.
 On MacOS, [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) is an option.